ascmitc/mhl/README.md

 as the parameter.

 ```
-$ mhl verify /path/to/single/file
+$ ./ascmhl.py verify /path/to/single/file
-$ mhl verify -l list/of/files.txt
+$ ./ascmhl.py verify -l list/of/files.txt
 ```

-The command looks for an `asc-mhl` folder in the folders above the given files.
+The command looks for an `ascmhl` folder in the folders above the given files.
 If no mhl-history is present yet, an error is thrown.

 If used with the `-l` option, all files in the list must be contained in the same (recursive) mhl-history.